(A) To be certified as a prevention specialist , an individual shall complete the following:

 (a) Planning and evaluation

-(5) One hundred hours of prevention related education of which fifty per cent shall have been obtained within the last five years.
+(5) One hundred twenty hours of prevention related education of which fifty per cent shall have been obtained within the last five years and twenty-four hours shall be alcohol and other drug prevention specific.
 The required content areas with the specific contact hours are as follows:

-(d) Domain II: education and skill development (three hours)
+(b) Domain II: prevention education and service delivery (three hours)

-(f) Domain IV: public policy and environmental change (three hours)
+(e) Domain V: public policy and environmental change (three hours)

-(g) Domain V: professional growth and responsibility (nine hours)
+(f) Domain VI: professional growth and responsibility ( forty hours)

 (i) Prevention-specific ethics education (six hours)